geoserver/geoserver-cloud/starters/catalog-backend-starter/README.md

 * The catalog and resource store configuration is provided through Spring properties (i.e. in `application.properties` or `application.yml`), instead of through `.properties` files in the data directory, or environment variables indicating the location of such files;
-* The configuration settings for the catalog and the resource store are merged into a single set of properties under the `geoserver.jdbcconfig` namespace;
+* The configuration settings for the catalog and the resource store are merged into a single set of properties under the `geoserver.backend.jdbcconfig` namespace;
 * There's a single `java.sql.DataSource` configured for both the catalog and the resource store, instead of separate ones;
 * If using the H2 embedded database (should be the case only for testing), the JDBC driver version is `1.4.200` as opposed to the `1.1.119` version that comes as a transitive dependency with GeoServer;